 As you seek out the right migration partner for your organization and its goals, it’s important to take the time to put together a solid RFP.
 It may be tempting to quickly throw together a list of requirements, repurpose previous RFPs or follow the standard set of questions put together by your procurement office.

-Instead, think of the RFP as an opportunity to get everyone on your team – and across the business – aligned around your organizational goals and objectives for the project.
+Instead, think of the data center migration RFP as an opportunity to get everyone on your team – and across the business – aligned around your organizational goals and objectives for the project.
 Once you can articulate your goals, you can assess each vendor’s approach to your specific requirements and ensure you choose a vendor — and a solution — that will best fit your needs.
 And, asking potential vendors to provide detailed information early on can save your organization a lot of money and headaches down the road.

 A good RFP will screen out the least qualified providers and enable you to focus on a short list of those responders who are a better fit.
 Depending on the amount of time you have and where you are in the budget cycle, it’s a good idea to collaborate with your short-listed firms to compare strategic options, establish budgets and develop an understanding of the work that will be required by your company’s migration team and business partners.